ddnexus/pagy/docs/extras/calendar.md

 ## Caveats

 - Calendar pages with no records are accessible but empty: you may want to display some message when `@records.empty?`.
-- The [empty-pages](https://github.com/ddnexus/pagy/tree/empty-pages) branch is a WIP of the automatic disabling of the nav links of empty pages.
-That, and other related UI improvements, may make it to master in the future.
+- The [empty-pages](https://github.com/ddnexus/pagy/tree/empty-pages) experimental branch is a WIP of the automatic disabling of the nav links of empty pages.
+That, and other related UI improvements, may or may not make it to master in the future.